psychobunny/nodebb-plugin-blog-comments/README.md

     ?>
 ```

-if you don't have such id, you can use this function :
+If you don't have such ID, you can use this function that generates a unique ID from the URL:

 ```php
     <?php